JoggAI-Tech/docs/api-reference/API Documentation/CreateVideoFromURL.md

 ```

 Note: After initiating video generation, you can use the project\_id to query the generation status through the /open/prj\_info endpoint.
-### Consumption

-The generated video consumption is based on its duration: 1 credit is consumed for every 2 minutes of video.